- Richest Celebrities › Authors

 Movies involving his characters have generated more than $25 billion in revenue at the global box office.
 In August 2009, The Walt Disney Company bought Marvel for $4 billion.
 Stan did not see a huge financial gain from this sale, but Disney did agree to continue paying him a lifetime annual salary of $1 million.

 In 2002, Stan sued Marvel claiming his contract entitled him to a 10% cut of all profits earned off films and TV shows based on his characters.
 A judge initially sided with Stan but the two parties ultimately agreed on a one-time $10 million settlement.
 This might seem crazy in retrospect but believe it or not, at the time Marvel was actually LOSING money on most of its films thanks to a complicated financing and production plan that had been in place.

-Other Assets: For 40+ years, Stan lived in a modest two story home on a street that over time became one of LA's most desirable locations.
-His neighbors include Dr. Dre and Leonardo DiCaprio.
+For 40+ years, Stan lived in a modest two story home on a street that over time became one of LA's most desirable locations.
+His neighbors at one point included Dr. Dre and Leonardo DiCaprio.
 An average house on this street can easily list for $20 million.
-In June of this year, his direct next-door neighbor sold a similar-sized (but vastly more updated) property for $29 million.
+At one point his direct next-door neighbor sold a similar-sized (but vastly more updated) property for $29 million.
 He owned at least one other home in the same neighborhood which he bought for $4.4 million in 2016.
 And that was after selling a different home in the same neighborhood for $2.8 million.

 He also had an extremely valuable art collection including original work not only from himself but from artists such as Salvador Dali, Roy Lichtenstein, Joan Miro and Pablo Picasso.